 The volume of referrals continues to rise for the Kitchener area.
 (Table 13) Since 2015-16, Langs have been supporting the Doon area of Kitchener with a satellite program.
-They also used to manage the Kitchener pre-diabetes referrals.
-In 2017-18, the prediabetes referrals for Kitchener moved to KDCHC.
+Langs also have a satellite site in Ayr, where they have received 124 referrals this year.
+This number is combined for the volume of referrals to Langs in the graph below.